 For its top level performance in IIHS driver and passenger-side small overlap frontal, moderate overlap frontal, side impact, roof strength and head restraint tests, its standard vehicle-to-vehicle front crash prevention system, its standard vehicle-to-pedestrian front crash prevention system, and its standard headlight’s “Acceptable” rating, the Insurance Institute for Highway Safety grants the XT6 its highest rating: “Top Pick Plus” for 2020, a rating granted to only 30 vehicles tested by the IIHS.
 The Discovery Sport has not been tested, yet.

 Cadillac’s powertrain warranty covers the XT6 2 years and 20,000 miles longer than Land Rover covers the Discovery Sport.
 Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 6 years or 70,000 miles.
 Coverage on the Discovery Sport ends after only 4 years or 50,000 miles.

-There are over 5 times as many Cadillac dealers as there are Land Rover dealers, which makes it much easier should you ever need service under the XT6’s warranty.
+There are almost 5 times as many Cadillac dealers as there are Land Rover dealers, which makes it much easier should you ever need service under the XT6’s warranty.